cswclui/katacoda-scenarios-1/12factor-005/step03.md

 You have exited `vi`.

-**Step 7:** View the following animated GIF that demonstrates how to bind the Jenkins job the the source code GitHub for this lesson.
-Once you job is bound, Jenkins will automatically identify and read the `Jenkinsfile` in the source code diretory and excecute the tasks within.
+**Step 7:** View the following video that demonstrates how to bind the Jenkins job to the `Jenkinsfile` in the the source code GitHub repository for this lesson.
+Once you job is bound, Jenkins will automatically identify and read the `Jenkinsfile` in the source code directory and excecute the tasks within.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/PrttXoc2d7s" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Summary